Literature / The Regulators

 is a 1996 novel written by Stephen King

 under the pseudonym Richard Bachman.

-In the town of Wentworth, Ohio, an autistic boy named Seth has gained power to control the reality around him thanks to the machinations of the sinister Tak into a caricature of The Wild West
+In the town of Wentworth, Ohio, an autistic boy named Seth has gained power to control the reality around him (thanks to the machinations of the sinister Tak) and turns it into a caricature of The Wild West

 based off the shows that Seth watches.
 Creatures from Seth's imagination begin to attack the town and the residents are forced to work together to stop Tak.

 - Alternate Universe: Desperation, another book by Stephen King, is an alternate universe version of The Regulators.
 It has the same characters, but in different roles (a brother and sister become a married couple for example, with their parents in one book becoming their children in the other).

 - An Arm and a Leg: Marielle Soderson gets her arm completely blown off by the Regulators.

 - Bang Bang BANG: Gunshots are incredibly loud; a sound of a shotgun is described as the sound of "a detonating backpack missile".
 Justified, because the shooters are actually figments of Seth's imagination, made real by Tak.